The Upsides (and Downsides) of Pay Transparency

 Companies operate as if they are writing an online dating profile when advertising open roles.
 They entice applicants with the promise of free beer, expensed travel, wellness benefits, and more.
 However, what if a company could add a “salary transparent culture” to this list?

 Young employees already take pay transparency into their own hands.
 According to a survey from Bankrate, 42% of Gen Z employees (age 18-25) and 40% of Millennial employees (age 26-41) reported they had shared their salary with a colleague or professional contact.
-This is stark compared to the mere 19% of Baby Boomers (age 58-76) who reported they’d done the same.
+This is stark compared to 19% of Baby Boomers (age 58-76) who reported they’d done the same.

 As Baby Boomers retire, younger generations will increasingly rule the workplace, and so will their beliefs.
 Younger employees gravitate towards a culture of salary transparency.
 So, if you’re trying to attract top talent for your organization.
 It can be a powerful message to display your pay transparency initiatives and secure more accepted job offers.